Our history

 WinSAM - 2002

-The modular structure of the software allows to be individually and accurately adapted to the meter under test.
+The modular structure of the software allows individual test sequences that are precisely adapted to the test object.

 COM3003 - 2003